 Open-ended survey questions

-Open-ended questions allow customers to give feedback in their own words.
-They’re perfect for following up on close-ended questions, so folks can give more context for their answer.
+Open-ended questions are qualitative and allow customers to answer in their own words.
+These questions require more critical thinking and provide insights into your company that you may not have been aware of.
+They’re perfect for following up on quantitative close-ended questions, so folks can give more context for their answer.

 Open-ended question pros